 If you are experiencing a medical or psychiatric emergency, please call 9-1-1 or visit an emergency room closest to you.

-- COVID-19 Screening: All individuals must pass COVID-19 screening prior to entry to our facilities.
-Veterans with COVID symptoms will be referred for a clinical evaluation.
-All other individuals who have COVID-19 symptoms will not be allowed in our facilities.
+All individuals must pass COVID-19 screening prior to entry to our facilities.
+Those with COVID-19 symptoms are not allowed unless seeking medical care in our emergency department.

-- Masks: Appropriate masks must always be worn while in our facilities.
-Veterans and others who forget a mask will be supplied one by our staff.
+Appropriate face masks are always required while on our campuses and in our facilities.
+Veterans or others who forget a mask will be supplied one by our staff.